coda/packs-sdk/docs/guides/basics/parameters/index.md

 Pack formulas can return structured data as [Objects][data_types_objects], but it's not possible to pass them as parameters.
 Users can't construct objects in the Coda formula language, so in general they don't make for a great input type.

-If your Pack returns an object in one formula that you'd like to use an input to another formula, instead of passing the entire object you can just pass it's unique ID.
+If your Pack returns an object in one formula that you'd like to use an input to another formula, instead of passing the entire object you can just pass its unique ID.
 For example, the [Todoist Pack][samples_todoist] contains a `Tasks` sync table which returns `Task` objects.
 The `MarkAsComplete()` formula only takes the task's ID as input instead of the entire object.

 ## Optional parameters